-The Green Communities Program is a voluntary sustainability certification program that helps local governments reduce their environmental impact through actionable measures.
 The program fosters a greener, healthier and more livable region by providing a framework for cities and counties on their sustainability journeys.
 Some examples include:

 - Reducing energy and water use in municipal operations through buildings, fleets and practices